blizot/Baptiste_Lizot_12_062022/README.md

 - Fork the repository
 - Clone it on your computer, and go on the `dev` branch
-- In a terminal, move to the `back` folder
+- In a terminal, move to the `back` directory
 - `yarn` will install all the dependencies
 - `yarn dev` will launch the back-end on your [`localhost:3000`](http://localhost:3000)